MyceliaNetwork/quark.js/README.md

 ## Cross-tab communication

-When calling `initializeQuark`, the configuration passed as a parameter is first validated.
+When calling `initialize`, the configuration passed as a parameter is first validated.
 When validated, we will attach an eventListener to the window scope.
 The eventListener will execute a handler upon receiving an incoming message.
-When this message comes from the Quark website it will execute code to ensure communication between quark.js and the Quark website.
+When this message comes from the Quark website it will execute code to ensure communication between quark-checkout and the Quark website.

-There are two types of incoming messages on the quark.js-side:
+There are two types of incoming messages on the quark-checkout-side:

 - `checkoutLoaded`: this message will be dispatched once the Quark checkout page was opened in another tab.
 Upon receiving this message we will send all the